Updated: Sep 22

 Create Opportunities For Personal Growth and Development

 A big part of chasing after a vision and taking risks is the ability to allow for room for mistakes.
 The goal with mistakes is to make them quickly, learn from them and move forward.
 By setting mistakes up as necessary parts of success they are not given the power to derail or discourage efforts from the goal or vision.

 When addressing mistakes, leaders need to have the ability to separate the person from the problem.
 By focusing on how and why the issue occurred it is easier to prevent it in the future.
 Being non-judgemental towards themselves and others when mistakes do occur allows for people to come forward sooner, creating the opportunity to fix the mistake right away.

 When a “no mistake’s allowed” environment is created people will still make mistakes, they will just put more effort into covering them up, potentially wasting a large amount of time and effort.
 This mistake may also cause a ripple effect or errors that they are unaware of, resulting in more time and effort in finding out the root cause of the problem.
 This is an ineffective way of doing business as it wastes more time and energy than necessary, taking away from other opportunities.

 20. Get Their Hands Dirty

 Time after time leaders need to see what is happening at the various levels that affect their portfolio.
 Taking time to build trust and relationships with those at all levels will give different perspectives to problems and create an environment of trust and mutual respect.
-Viewing these interactions for opportunities to grow the business will create an added value to the people within the organization as well.
+Viewing these interactions for opportunities to grow the business will create added value for the people within the organization as well.